swampman504/greek-nouns-with-articles/README.md

 ## FEATURES

 ### Styled Cases
-I used CSS to style the names of the cases, so Nominative is blue, Genitive is Green, Accusative is Red and Vocative is bold.
+I used CSS to style the names of the cases, so Nominative is blue, Genitive is green, Accusative is red and Vocative is bold.
 I tried to ensure the colors would be ok in both dark mode and the disreputable ghetto of light mode.
 I also welcome feedback on the colors and/or other accessibility matters.

 ### Vocative Neuter Nouns tagged
 For neuter nouns in Modern Greek, the vocative is identical to the nominative.
 I have included separate cards for the neuter nouns' vocative cases BUT I have tagged them `NNV` so they can be easily filtered out if you find them tedious.